The Rewards of Quarantine

 3. Combat the epidemic of loneliness.

 Another way to strengthen your spirit is to reach out and help someone else.
 Loneliness isn't a situation created by COVID-19 – it's merely been accentuated.
-A 2020 survey by U.S. health insurer Cigna found that 61% of adults are lonely, up from 54% in 2018.
+A pre-COVID survey by U.S. health insurer Cigna found that 61% of adults are lonely.
 The majority of those who admit their loneliness are under age 50.

 In Great Britain, when officials asked for volunteers to deliver basic goods and provide companionship (even if digitally) to an estimated 1.5 million elderly people living alone, they received 500,000 offers of help within 24 hours, and that number has continued to grow.
 Some people are loaning their pets to those who live alone.
 It's being reported that "with such outreach, the narrative of fear and isolation is being shifted to one of neighborliness and community."
 The WHO has dropped the term "social distancing" and substituted "physical distancing."
 After all, the urge to be social cannot be denied.